itpurt/cybersecurity/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+No configuration was performed manually, which is advantageous because it provides a streamlined way of deploying containers to various hosts in a single script; with the same environment to each host.
+It's also reuseable; if more deployments are necessary in the future, this script can be leaveraged.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._